 The Chinook (Oncorhynchus tshawytscha) Salmon is the biggest, most popular and arguably the tastiest type of Salmon.
 Also known as the King Salmon, it was designated the state fish of Alaska in 1962.
 They average 22-28 pounds and 30-36 inches long, but it is common to pull in kings that are much, much bigger.
 The record King Salmon, at 126 pounds, was caught in a fish trap in 1949 near Petersburg.
 The record sport-caught King Salmon was 97 pounds, caught in the Kenai River in 1986.

 How to identify a King Salmon

 King salmon can be identified by black irregular spotting on the back, dorsal and tail fins.
 They have silvery sides and white underbellies and a dark gray, almost black mouth.
 The best time for trophy-sized king salmon fishing goes from mid-May through mid-August, although they are available both before and after those times as well.

-- July 11th through August 15th, the Annual limit for Nonresidents is 6 King Salmon, 28 inches or greater in length.
-The Daily limit is 2 per person.
+- July 31st through September 30th, the Annual limit for Nonresidents is 9 King Salmon, 28 inches or greater in length.
+The Daily limit is 3 King salmon per person.

 Fishing for Kings – Mooching

 When fishing for salmon at Alaska Premier Charters, Inc., you will use a fishing style called “mooching.”
 You will be set up with a nine foot long salmon rod geared with a Shimano Tekota 600LC wind reel with a Line Counter.
 At the end of your line will be a free-sliding lead that will be from two to eight ounces (depending on depth and current), a bead chain swivel and a six to eight foot leader with double hooks, baited with a cut-plug herring (herring with the head cut off at an angle.)
 When you gently cast your line out, the bait should spin and the lead should slide to the lowest point in the line.